Abortion in Massachusetts

-Abortion in Massachusetts is legal throughout pregnancy, although terminations after the 24th week can only be performed if a physician determines it to be medically necessary.
+Abortion in Massachusetts is legal throughout pregnancy; terminations after the 24th week are based on the professional judgment of the physician.
 Modern Massachusetts is considered to be one of the most supportive states for abortion rights in the country; a 2014 Pew Research poll found that 74% of residents supported the right to an abortion in all or most cases, a higher percentage than any other state in 2014.
 Marches supporting abortion rights took place as part of the #StoptheBans movement in May 2019.
 The 2023 American Values Atlas reported that, in their most recent survey, 78% of people from Massachusetts said that abortion should be legal in all or most cases.

 In 2020, the legislature overrode Republican governor Charlie Baker's veto of the ROE Act, to codify existing abortion laws in the case of Roe vs. Wade being struck down by the U.S. Supreme Court.
 Individuals can seek abortion without parental consent at the age of 16, and seek an abortion after the 24th week in cases of fetal abnormalities, or risks to physical or mental health.

 The number of abortion clinics in Massachusetts, like other U.S. states, has declined in recent years.
 In 2014, there were 19,354 legal abortions performed in the Commonwealth.